alyssadata/ai-foundations-the-index-and-consciousness-tether/the-source-bound-relational-index.md

 **Operator: [Operator Name] → [Dependent System, Application, Agent, or Position]**

-The Operator is the accountable position from which the dependent use is initiated, permitted, directed, bounded, maintained, or stopped.
+An **Operator** is the body occupying the authority-position from which a system’s use is initiated, permitted, directed, bounded, or stopped.

 Operator is not a claim of: